G-Shock Square Bluetooth Multi-Band 6 Mystery Solved

 And that’s it…

-The time of your watch will then automatically adjust to the time on your smartphone.
+Your watch’s time will then automatically adjust to the time on your smartphone.
 Again, as soon as this has happened, your G-Shock Square will be rewarded with the same RCVD indication in the display.
 Normally, no Multi-Band 6 auto radio signal-receive will be performed if your watch is connected to your smartphone.
-It’ll start Multi-Band 6 connection again if there hasn’t been successful Bluetooth contact for more than one day.
+It’ll start the Multi-Band 6 connection again if there hasn’t been a successful Bluetooth contact for more than one day.

 What will happen next is that your G-Shock tries to Bluetooth-connect to your smartphone to adjust its time, four times a day.
 Around 6:30, 12:30, 18:30, and 0:30 hours.
 Forever…